v1vhm/template-terraform-service/README.md

 3. Follow the prompts for:
    - `project_name` – human readable name of your service.
-   - `repo_name` – repository folder name derived from `project_name`.
+   - `project_slug` – repository folder name derived from `project_name`.
    - `description` – short summary of the service.

-The template will produce a new directory named after `repo_name` containing a starter Terraform configuration.
+The template will produce a new directory named after `project_slug` containing a starter Terraform configuration.

 ## What's Included

 - `cookiecutter.json` – template variables.
-- `{{cookiecutter.repo_name}}/` – full Terraform project ready to customize, including a GitHub Actions workflow.
+- `{{cookiecutter.project_slug}}/` – full Terraform project ready to customize, including a GitHub Actions workflow.
 - `.provisioning/` – repository provisioning config and docs; `repository-config.yml` is the single source of truth for initial repository settings.

 ## Developing the Template